 - If you have broadband internet access, consider disabling your modem.

-- individuals should take advantage of firewalls, virus protection, and anti-spyware programs, and ensure that they have downloaded the latest updates of their operating systems and internet browsers.
+- Take advantage of firewalls, virus protection and anti-spyware software, and ensure you have downloaded the latest updates for your operating system and browsers you use.

 Filing a complaint